Soyuz MS: Orbital module

 The forward-most section of the spacecraft is the orbital module (Бытовой отсек (БО), or habitation module).
 It provides more living space than the descent module and includes a toilet.

 It has three hatches: a forward hatch for docking with the ISS, a side hatch for crew ingress and egress during ground operations, and an aft hatch connecting to the descent module.
 In principle, the side hatch could be used for spacewalks by sealing the other hatches and using the module as an airlock, although this capability has never been used on the MS variant due to the availability of larger dedicated airlocks on the ISS.

 In microgravity, the orbital module's conceptual orientation differs from that of the reentry module, with crew members positioned with their heads toward the forward docking port.

-A small forward-facing window allows the flight engineer to visually assist the commander—who pilots the spacecraft from the reentry module—during manual docking if the automated system fails.
+The module has a small forward-facing window which can be used during manual docking if the automated system fails.
+A crew member observes the approach from this window and relays information to the commander, who pilots the spacecraft from the reentry module using a periscope mounted on the midsection of the spacecraft.

 The module can accommodate over 100 kg of cargo at launch and is typically filled with up to 170 kg of waste before being jettisoned prior to re-entry where it will burn up in the atmosphere.

 The orbital module can be customized for specific mission requirements without affecting the safety-critical systems of the descent module.
 Compared to earlier Soyuz versions, it incorporates additional anti-meteoroid shielding.